2025 Māori Touch Nationals

 1 Aug: Team Invoices Generated

-1 Oct: Team Deposit Due ($100 Youth, $150 Open/Masters)
+1 Sep: Team Deposit Due ($100 Youth, $150 Open/Masters)

 1 Nov: Remaining Team Fees Due

-15 Nov: Draft Draw Released
+15 Nov: Draft Draw Template Released

-30 Nov: Final Draw Released
+30 Nov: Confirmed Draw Released

 The Kaupapa